djotaku/adventofcode/2016/Day_02/README.md

 ### Ruby
 - Nothing new this time around.
 ### Perl
+- Nothing really, but did get a bit better at arrays in Perl
 ### Go (Golang)
 - global variables
 - using the sets package someone else created